 So what are the lessons here?
 First, complexity is the enemy of security.
 HTML is a complex markup language that presents a lot of attack surface for exploitation.
 Second, attackers can cheat.
 Eve never actually broke the encryption on the message, she just tricked Bob's e-mail client into decrypting it for her.
 Third, encryption requires authentication.
 There are entire classes of attacks that can be prevented by requiring encryption schemes to check the integrity of a message before decrypting it."

 New Cyber Report a Handy Reference of Govt Directives

 Lt.
 Gen. Paul Nakasone to Head NSA/CYBERCOM

 About the Analysts

-Holly Dragoo is a research associate with the Cybersecurity, Information Protection, and Hardware Evaluation Research (CIPHER) Laboratory at the Georgia Tech Research Institute.
+Holly Dragoo is a research associate with the Advanced Concepts Laboratory (ACL) at the Georgia Tech Research Institute.
 Her previous work with the U.S. Department of Defense and Federal Bureau of Investigation give her a unique understanding of intelligence community requirements.
 Dragoo’s research interests include cybersecurity policy issues, threat attribution, metadata analysis, and adversarial network reconstruction.
 More By Holly

 Panagiotis Kintis is a Ph.D. student at Georgia Tech's School of Computer Science and a researcher in the Astrolvaos Lab.
 His research examines new techniques for data analysis and cyber attribution with special focus on clues that can be obtained from the network layer of the Internet, such as bot activity and domain name abuse (combosquatting).